-Did you set any New Year’s resolutions for 2016?
+Did you set any goals for the year?
 Do any of them include breaking away from the office to travel more?
 Are you struggling to travel more while managing your career?
-Today we are sharing with you our 7.5 tips to balancing travel and career.
+Today we are sharing with you our 8 tips to balancing travel and career.

 Here are our tips to ensuring you travel while not sacrificing your career.